Curing

 Cure #1 (also known as Instacure #1, Prague Powder #1 or Pink Cure #1)

-For any aspiring sausage maker it is a necessity to understand and know how to apply Cure #1 and Cure #2, as those two cures are used worldwide though under different names and with different proportions of nitrates and salt.
+For any aspiring sausage maker, it is necessary to understand and know how to apply Cure #1 and Cure #2, as those two cures are used worldwide, though under different names and with different proportions of nitrates and salt.
 Cure #1 is a mixture of 1 oz of sodium nitrite (6.25%) to 1 lb of salt.
 It must be used to cure all meats that will require smoking at low temperatures.
 It may be used to cure meats for fresh sausages (optional).

 Cure #2 (also known as Instacure #2, Prague Powder #2 or Pink Cure #2)

 Cure #2 is a mixture of 1 oz of sodium nitrite (6.25%) along with 0.64 oz of sodium Nitrate (4%) to 1 lb of salt.
 It can be compared to the time-releasing capsules used for treating colds.
-It must be used with any products that do not require cooking, smoking or refrigeration and is mainly used for products that will be air cured for a long time like country ham, salami, pepperoni, and other dry sausages.
-Both Cure #1 and Cure #2 contain a small amount of FDA approved red coloring agent that gives them a slight pink color thus eliminating any possible confusion with common salt and that is why they are sometimes called “pink“ curing salts.
+It must be used with any products that do not require cooking, smoking, or refrigeration and is mainly used for products that will be air-cured for a long time, like country ham, salami, pepperoni, and other dry sausages.
+Both Cure #1 and Cure #2 contain a small amount of FDA-approved red coloring agent that gives them a slight pink color, thus eliminating any possible confusion with common salt, which is why they are sometimes called “pink“ curing salts.
 Cure #1 is not interchangeable with Cure #2 and vice versa.

 Morton™ Salt Cures

-In addition to making common Table Salt the Morton® Salt Company also produces a number of cures such as Sugar Cure® mix, Smoke Flavored Sugar Cure® mix, Tender Quick® mix, and Sausage and Meat Loaf® seasoning mix.
-To use them properly one has to follow instructions that accompany every mix.
+In addition to making common Table Salt, the Morton® Salt Company also produces several cures such as Sugar Cure® mix, Smoke Flavored Sugar Cure® mix, Tender Quick® mix, and Sausage and Meat Loaf® seasoning mix.
+To use them properly, one has to follow instructions that accompany every mix.

 Our commonly available cures contain both nitrite and Nitrate.